 Instead, we can control your pigeon problem with regular weekly maintenance that is affordable and maintains the aesthetic appearance of your property.
 FYI, exterior upgrades such as painting and remolding require that all spikes, exclusions, and other pigeon control investments be removed.
 Reinstalling them again is costly and unsightly, and with our service, unnecessary, too!

 Tools of Our Trade:

 Once you sign up with Airborne Wildlife Control Service we will issue you a Certificate of Compliance to share with county health inspectors, insurance adjusters, or post for the public to see to prove that you are actively addressing and/or preventing a feral pigeon problem on your property.
 This certification will tell people that your property is being protected from damaging fecal matter and all of the possible health risks that come along

 This is one of the tricks up our sleeves that is completely unique to Airborne Wildlife Control Service in the Las Vegas valley.
-We have THREE master falconers and U.S. Fish and Wildlife Service permits—strictly regulated—allowing the use of trained captive-bred birds of prey for the purpose of pest bird abatement.
+We have expert falconers and U.S. Fish and Wildlife Service permits—strictly regulated—allowing the use of trained captive-bred birds of prey for the purpose of pest bird abatement.
 Hawks and falcons are the oldest natural threat to pigeons in existence, and we have them!
 Falconry is a very effective and all-natural deterrent to pigeons who want to hang out on your property.